-TiMax SoundHub spatial audio engine at the core of Queen’s Jubilee Party sound design
+TiMax SoundHub spatial audio at the core of Queen’s Jubilee Party sound design

-Ben took TiMax SoundHub as the starting point of his audio design because of the spatial audio engine’s ability to natively simplify an audio environment, delivering multiple audio sources to any system of loudspeakers then facilitating its regeneration into an ideal listening environment.
+Ben took TiMax SoundHub as the starting point of his audio design because of the spatial audio engine’s ability to natively simplify a large-scale distributed audio infrastructure, delivering multiple audio sources to any system of loudspeakers then facilitating its regeneration into an ideal listening environment.
 He added, “With TiMax, we were able to redeploy every loudspeaker with an individual time on it so they would image back to where it was coming from, and the performance would stay locked in musically.

 ”A matching pair of 64-channel TiMax SoundHub delay-matrix spatial processors were supplied by TiMax manufacturers Out Board, ensuring redundancy for the high-profile event broadcasting live to air.
 Ben’s initial design accommodated what “…became four events, all very different in concept, and each using the audio department’s timecode output to trigger every other aspect of the shows, from lighting, projection mapping and even drones.